WW2 Civil Defence Uniforms, Insignia & Equipment

 • Donate

-Use of Gas Air Raid Warning Equipment
+Gas Air Raid Warning Rattle & All Clear Bell

 During 1939 a national system for sounding sirens to alert the public of an air raid was implemented.
 Urban areas had electrically operated sirens manufactured by a number of firms - Gent & Co (of Leicester, who spelt the word 'syren'), Service Electric Limited of Stanmore (in Harrow, London) and Carter Ltd of Nelson (Lancashire).
 These sirens were by the report and control centres in each area.
 All wardens carried a whistle they could use to alert the public to an air raid.
 In addition to this there were other items of equipment available.